 New England Wool has paid very close attention to the issue of suitable flystrike prevention in the Australian flock.
 We understand the complexities of this issue and have worked with the Australian Wool Industry to promote practices that satisfy the Animal Welfare requirements of sustainable wool production whilst respecting the practicalities of wool production on a commercial basis.
 In 2008, in the very early days of the flystrike prevention debate and the practice of “mulesing”, New England Wool was at the forefront in developing a Declaration system for growers to declare if they did not mules their sheep, or if they had made the decision to “Cease” mulesing.
 Our Company understood that for growers to do this there would definitely be an extra cost to the grower of both management and extra particular chemical use.
 New England Wool initiated a “Rebate” system whereby our Company paid the grower A$100 for every bale of non-mulesed wool purchased by our Company.
 This amount was to help cover these extra costs.

-A high percentage of our suitable wool was produced in areas where flystrike was prevalent
+A high percentage of our suitable wool is produced in areas where flystrike is prevalent

-The saxon or traditional superfine sheep was likely to have more wrinkle around the breach area of the animal, making them more susceptible to flystrike.
+The saxon or traditional superfine sheep is likely to have more wrinkle around the breach area of the animal, making them more susceptible to flystrike.

-Genetic changes would be slow and may affect/change the quality of wool produced from such sheep.
+Genetic changes are slow and may affect/change the quality of wool produced from such sheep.

-It is for this reason that New England Wool has initiated a rebate scheme.
+However, the practice of mulesing, particularly without any form of pain relief, is fast becoming unacceptable by the clients of our shareholders and the wool industry in general.
 We understand that alternatives are being sought, and this must continue.
-We do know however, that for our particular suppliers, much of the strategy may come down to a raft of on-farm practices that will assist growers to make this major change without adversely affecting the quality of the raw product, or the welfare of the animal.
-This will no doubt cost producers more”.
+We also pledge to support those producers who have ceased the process of surgical mulesing by offering financial support in the auction room and in the variety of long-term contract initiatives we manage each season.
+We do know that the ultimate strategy will come down to a raft of on-farm practices and management tools that will assist growers to make this major change without adversely affecting the quality of the raw product, or the welfare of the animal.

 It must be emphasized that the quality of the wool purchased by New England Wool will not be compromised.
-The “premium” for NM and PR wool will only be applied to wool that conforms, first and foremost, to the high quality standards set by our shareholder customers.
+The “premium” for NM and SustainaWOOL raw pruduct will only be applied to wool that conforms, first and foremost, to the high-quality standards set by our shareholder customers.